 “A Game of Twenty…” – (An Ellipses Cycle play) Jack Vale is dead.
 What awaits him beyond is not at all what he expected.
 He’s not even sure if he’s upstairs or downstairs, if you catch the meaning.
 But he’s allowed to ask questions about the secrets and conspiracies of the world he always wanted to know but could never learn the answers to in life.
 He’d better make them good, though, because he only has twenty of them.
 This play has been produced at the Greenbrier Valley Theatre (2013).
 It was given a staged reading by the Vintage Theatre Company, as part of the West Virginia Playwrights Festival (2016).

 “Fargo 3D” – A 10 minute political horror comedy.
 Security is at an all time high in all walks of life, including at the movie theater, where sneaking in food to avoid inflated snack bar prices is a serious business requiring serious counter-measures.
 Enter Agent DeGrunt of the Movie Theatre Security Administration (MTSA), who will insure no one sneaks snacks to a showing of FARGO 3D.
 This play has been produced by the Greenbrier Valley Theatre in Lewisburg, W.Va.
 (2014), and the Trillium Performing Arts Collective in Lewisburg, W.Va (2014).
 It was also given a staged reading by the Vintage Theatre Company, as part of the West Virginia Playwrights Festival (2016).
-It is scheduled to be performed as part of Longwood University’s 0 to 60 Ten Minute Play Festival in April 2017, and the MadLab Theatre’s 18th Annual Theatre Roulette in May 2017.
+It was produced for Longwood University’s 0 to 60 Ten Minute Play Festival in April 2017.
+It is scheduled to be performed as part of the MadLab Theatre’s 18th Annual Theatre Roulette in May 2017.

 “Autonomic Systems” – Bureaucracy almost never starts from a place of evil.
 Often it begins from a place of safety, layering on regulations in order to protect the populace as a whole, but with little regard to whether the regulations are necessary or entirely make sense.
 Set in a blood plasma donation clinic, we see one man’s attempt to throw himself against the walls of regulatory illogic, armed only with a digital recorder.

 “Flying Lessons Over Lunch with Saint Joseph Cooper Tina” – Every parent knows the mind of a child is a dangerous place full of unanswerable questions that can spring out at any moment.
-For a father who’s actually afraid his young son will try to fly off a roof, Superman-style, though, they’re going to tend toward the creative.
+For a father who’s actually afraid his young son will try to fly off a roof, Superman-style, though, those questions (and answers) are going to tend toward the creative.

 “Aye Do” – The decision to settle down can be a tough for some, but especially for a hardened Pirate Captain, who must choose between a rich, ya-harr-filled life of high-seas adventure and the destiny-altering effects of one magical moonlit walk on a beach with the girl he once lost.
 Wells Fargo executives and Johnny Depp, beware!